Wh4tev3r/Folder-Vault/README.md

 -------------------
 Setup:
 You need to change the password first.
-Edit Security.bat > Change PASSWORD_GOES_HERE in line 3 with your own password.
-\nThen after do that you need to run Security.bat and it will crate Private-Folder(the vault)
+Edit Security.bat > Change PASSWORD_GOES_HERE in line 3 with your own password. then after do that you need to run Security.bat and it will crate Private-Folder(the vault)

 -------------------
 Log-(time opening) filled with "Someone login in %time%/%date%.
-\nTo open the folder you need to run Security.bat and insert your password
-\nRecomended using bat to exe converter to hide the password
+To open the folder you need to run Security.bat and insert your password (Recomended using bat to exe converter to hide the password)